KazuKaku/2ServoFlapOrnithopter/README.md

  ![250110Ornithopters](/image/250110Ornithopters.jpg)

-## Flight controls for an Ornithopter with a horizontal stabilizer
+## Flight controls for an Ornithopter with a horizontal Tail

 ![2210830 ServoFlap system of 2 serevo](/image/210830%20ServoFlap%20system%20of%202%20serevo.jpg)